Curriculum

 Core Courses Introduction to Public Policy (PP 221), Research Design and Methodologies (PP 251), one introductory Political Science class, and Microeconomics.
 These provide a foundation in policy frameworks and research methods.

-Advanced Courses The required upper-level courses include Advanced Policy Analysis and Communication PP 305, the Public and Its Problems PP 306, one Ethics and Values class from a pre-approved list, and the Internship Course.
+Advanced Courses The required upper-level courses include Advanced Policy Analysis and Communication PP 305, the Public and Its Problems PP 306, one Ethics and Values class from a pre-approved list, one class on Societal Forces from a pre-approved list, and the Internship Course.
 You will also take two electives in a policy arena of your choosing and complete an internship course.
 There are dozens of electives to choose from, such as National Security Policy, Environmental Policy, Determinants of Health and Policy, Environmental Economics, Non-Profit Management, Criminology and Criminal Justice Policy, Health Economics, and Foreign Policy.

 Capstone Project All students complete a senior policy research seminar.
 The capstone class allows you to develop a research question and pursue guided research on a project that reflects your intellectual interests and showcases your ability to apply interdisciplinary analysis to real-world issues.